whoward/jslint-v8/README.markdown

 You can open up an Issue here on Github or if you'd prefer send me a message here on Github, please try and give me a good use case for your feature request / suggestion.

+# License

+jslint-v8 is released under the MIT license